RicinApp/Ricin/docs/INSTALL.md

 | libnotify              |            | >=0.7.6   |

 ### Debian/Ubuntu
-On Ubuntu you need to compile ToxCore, Libsodium, and filter_audio by hand.
+On Ubuntu you need to compile ToxCore, Libsodium, and filter_audio from source.
-Someone already wrote on how to achieve this, simply follow the guide to [Install ToxCore].
+There is already sufficient documentation on this process, simply follow the guide to [Install ToxCore].

-After ToxCore is installed, run the following line to fetch & install the dependencies needed by Ricin to compile/run.
+After ToxCore is installed, run the following commands to fetch & install the dependencies needed by Ricin to compile/run.

 ```bash
 # Required to build Ricin: